suhaskamath2712/E0261_P11/documentation/Calcite_Doc.md

 - Presence of fetch/offset in Sort/Limit
 ## Subqueries and Decorrelation

 Subqueries are converted to correlates and decorrelated where applicable using Calcite rules and `RelDecorrelator`.
 This is best‑effort; if inapplicable, the original plan is retained.

-Note: `RelDecorrelator.decorrelateQuery` may be deprecated in some Calcite versions; current usage remains best‑effort and isolated.
+Deprecation note: `RelDecorrelator.decorrelateQuery(RelNode)` is deprecated in some Calcite versions; we keep it for behavior parity and will migrate when practical.
 ## EXPLAIN Plan Retrieval

 `convertRelNodetoJSONQueryPlan` renders SQL using `PostgresqlSqlDialect` and calls `GetQueryPlans` to obtain a cleaned JSON plan.
 Any `SQLException` is caught, a brief error is logged to `System.err`, and `null` is returned to allow graceful degradation.